-In determining the fair value of lease liabilities management of the Group relied on the assumption that the carrying amount of lease liabilities approximates their fair value as at 31 December 2022 and 31 December 2021, as it reflects changes in market conditions and takes into account the risk premium and the time value of money.
+In determining the fair value of lease liabilities, Group management relied on the assumption that the carrying amount of lease liabilities approximated their fair value as at 31 December 2023 and 31 December 2022, as it reflects changes in market conditions and takes into account the risk premium and the time value of money.

-25. RELATED PARTY TRANSACTIONS
+26. RELATED PARTY TRANSACTIONS

 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.
-Related parties may enter into transactions which unrelated parties might not, and transactions between related parties may not be effected on the same terms, conditions and amounts as transactions between unrelated parties.
+Related parties may enter into transactions that unrelated parties might not, and transactions between related parties may not be effected on the same terms and conditions or for the same amounts as transactions between unrelated parties.
 Management considers that the Group has appropriate procedures in place to identify, account for and properly disclose transaction with related parties.

-Related parties include immediate and ultimate shareholders of the Group, franchisees where the Group has a non-controlling ownership stake, key management personnel, as well as other related parties.
+Related parties include immediate and ultimate shareholders of the Group; associates, which are franchisees where the Group has a non-controlling ownership stake; key management personnel; as well as other related parties.

-Transactions with related parties for the years ended 31 December 2022 and 31 December 2021:
+Transactions with related parties for the years ended 31 December 2023 and 31 December 2022 were as follows:

-2022 2021
+2023 2022

 Associates:

-Sales of goods 2,657 2,646
+Sales of goods 2,522 2,657

-Royalty fees 108 104
+Royalty fees 104 108

 Other:

-Dividends declared (4,193) (7,087)
+Dividends declared - (4,193)

-Dividends canceled 4,193 -
+Dividends canceled - 4,193

-Receipt of the loans payable 4,060 -
+Receipt of loans payable - 4,060

-Interest expense accrued on loans payable 292 -
+Redemption of loans payable (40) =

-Payment of dividends - (27,399)
+Interest expense accrued on loans payable 363 292

-As at 31 December 2022 and as at 31 December 2021 the outstanding balances with related parties were as follows:
+As at 31 December 2023 and as at 31 December 2022, the outstanding balances with related parties were as follows:

-31 December 2022 31 December 2021
+31 December 31 December 2022

 Associates:

 Trade and other receivables 13 13

-Advances from customers (128) (89)
+Advances from customers (92) (128)

 Other:

-Loans payable (4,352) -
+Loans payable (2,322) (4,352)

-^{} Other related parties comprise immediate and indirect shareholders of the Company.
+\ Other related parties comprise immediate and indirect shareholders of the Company.

-For details on the remuneration of key management personnel please refer to Note 8.
+For details on the remuneration of key management personnel, please refer to Note 8.

-26. CAPITAL MANAGEMENT
+27. CAPITAL MANAGEMENT